For the Performer

 We will dance traditonal folk dances and be entertained by Naised Köögis and Zetod

-18:00 Catering for the performers in the Northern Yard of Narva Castle
+18:00 Catering for the performers in the north courtyard of Narva Castle.

-ESTO bus transfers are being organised between Narva and Narva-Jõesuu between 21:00 – 01:00.
-Transfers are on a needs basis and by prior agreement with collectives.
-Transfers are free of charge for ESTO passport holders, but pre-registration is required.
+ESTO bus transfers are being organised between Narva and Narva-Jõesuu.
+Transfers are based on demand and by prior agreement with groups.
+Transfers are free for ESTO pass holders, but pre-registration is required.

 Thus, the ESTO Song Celebration, with the ESTO united choir and the core songs that were taken with Estonians when they fled in 1944, encourages time and again the singing of these old songs, which unites the Estonians as one people.
 Some of these songs were forgotten during the Soviet occupation in Estonia because they were not allowed to be sung.
 However, they continued to be sung in exile.
 The ESTO Song Celebration will also bring to Narva the flame of the Song and Dance Celebration, which moves from one corner of Estonia to the other before reaching Tallinn.